fredshone/caveat/README.md

 The `data_loader`, `experiment` and `trainer` hyper-params are also configured by similarly named groups.
 These groups use the standard [pytorch-lightning](https://pypi.org/project/pytorch-lightning/) framework.

-## Report
+## Evaluate

 Each model (with training weights from the best performing validation step) is used to generate a new "sythetic" population.

 Sythetic populations are compared to the original "observed" population.

-Reporting the quality of generated populations is subjective.
+Evaluating the quality of generated populations is subjective.
 The `features` module provides functions for extracting features from populations.
-Such as "average activity durations".
-These are then used to make comparison metrics between the observed and sythetic populations.
+Such as "activity durations".
+These are then used to make descriptive metrics and distance metrics between the observed and sythetic populations.

 <!--- --8<-- [end:docs] -->